AssemblyLink

 Lysate preparation

-The AssemblyLink protocol was used when crosslinking and creating a lysate from the samples.
-Maria Gyftea demonstrates this protocol on the krill sample, including discussion with Lily.
+Sample preparation - crosslinking and creating a lysate from the samples.
+Maria Gyftea demonstrates this step of the protocol on the krill sample, including discussion with Lily.
 Runtime: 17 minutes.

 Lysate QC

-The quality control protocol is performed on all samples in order to check if enough lysate has been created for the downstream procedures, and to determine its concentration and quality.
+Lysate QC - a quality control step is performed on all samples in order to check lysate concentration and quality.
 The lysates are found to have very low yields.
 Runtime: 15.5 minutes.

-The lysates are run on the bioanalyzer to determine the quality of the lysate, and found to be underdigested.
+Discussion of QC Results - lysates are run on the Bioanalyzer to determine the quality of the lysate, and found to be underdigested.
 Runtime: 4 minutes.

 Proximity Ligations

-While Lily repeats the AssemblyLink Sample preparation with higher input, the herring and reindeer spleen samples are chosen to proceed with the protocol.
+Chromatin Capture - While Lily repeats sample preparation with higher input, the herring and reindeer spleen samples are chosen to proceed.
 In the first step, chromatin capture is performed.
 Runtime: 4.5 minutes.

-In the next step, three ligation reactions and the crosslinking reversal reaction are performed.
+Proximity Ligations - the three ligation reactions and the crosslinking reversal are performed.
 Runtime: 11 minutes.

 Library Preparation